About this site

 Hello, I'm Tom Bowen.

-My chronic pain journey started in January 2009 after surgery left me with nerve pain.
+My journey with chronic pain started in January 2009 after surgery left me with nerve pain.

-After many unsuccessful attempts to make the pain stop, including all sorts of medicines and risky denervation surgery, I attended the 3-week outpatient Mayo Clinic Pain Rehabilitation Center (PRC) in the fall of 2012 at the recommendation of my doctor.
+After many unsuccessful attempts to make the pain stop, including all sorts of medicines, injections, and other interventions, including risky denervation surgery, I attended the 3-week outpatient Mayo Clinic Pain Rehabilitation Center (PRC) in the fall of 2012 at the recommendation of my doctor.

-That changed in 2018 when I decided I needed a reset after the pain led me to quit the job I loved and file for disability.
-I went back to the PRC for a second stint in the fall of 2018.
+That changed in 2018 when I decided I needed a reset after the pain led me to quit the job I loved and file for disability because I was unable to work due to the stress of working.
+I returned to the PRC for a second stint in the fall of 2018.

 Being at the PRC a second time was like flipping a switch.
 It all came back to me.
-I was able to change the way I was thinking about the pain, feeling about the pain, and behaving in relation to the pain.
-I was also able to find a new purpose and a source of distraction for the pain, serving as a pain advocate/educator.
+I was able to begin changing the way I was thinking about the pain, feeling about the pain, and behaving in relation to the pain.
+I was also able to find a new purpose and a source of distraction for the pain by serving as a pain advocate/educator.

 Through pain rehabilitation, I’ve been able to stop the use of all medicines for the pain, including opioids, benzodiazepines, anticonvulsants, muscle relaxers, amphetamines, beta-blockers, antidepressants, and over-the-counter analgesics as well as other passive interventions like supplements and injections.